-California Volunteers is designated as the state lead for Volunteers and Donations Management as part of the State Emergency Plan (Emergency Function 17).
-A key role that California Volunteers can play in the immediate aftermath of a disaster is to support critical life-saving organizations such as Cal OES, the American Red Cross, and service-providing national and local nonprofit agencies in the affected areas.
-ESF 17 (Volunteers and Donations Management) supports LSA operations by providing public messaging and a management framework to oversee spontaneous volunteers and donations.
+California Volunteers (CalVolunteers) is designated as the state co-lead for CA-ESF 17, Volunteers and Donations Management, as part of the State Emergency Plan (California Emergency Support Function 17, Volunteers and Donations Management).
+A key role that CalVolunteers can play in the immediate aftermath of a disaster is to support critical life-saving organizations such as Cal OES, the American Red Cross, and service-providing national and local nonprofit agencies in the affected areas.
+CA-ESF 17 supports LSA operations by providing public messaging and a management framework to oversee spontaneous volunteers and donations.